 Program Director's Welcome

 Thank you for your interest in the Memorial Healthcare System Cardiovascular Disease Fellowship Program.
-Our inaugural class will begin July 2021.
+Our inaugural class began July 2021.
 Memorial is one of the largest public healthcare systems in the United States.

 Our community based, academic cardiovascular division offers all aspects of Cardiovascular care, including: Adult and Pediatric Cardiac Transplantation, ECMO, LVAD/Mechanical Support Service, Advanced Heart Failure, Adult Congenital Heart Disease, Advanced Cardiac Imaging, Electrophysiology, Interventional, Structural, Clinical, Consultative and Clinical Research divisions.

 The fellowship will be based at Memorial Hospital West, with rotations also occurring at Memorial Regional Hospital.
 Both hospitals have a combined inpatient bed census of over 1,000 and more than 160,000 ED visits annually.
 This incredibly rich clinical volume will allow you to experience all aspects of primary, tertiary and even quaternary cardiovascular care.
 Fellows graduating from our program will be seasoned clinicians, being able to expertly diagnose, treat, and properly refer out almost all problems seen in Cardiovascular Medicine today.

 Our goal is to provide you the strongest knowledge base and clinical tools needed to deliver superb humanistic Cardiovascular care, allowing you to confidently pursue your goals, whether that be an outstanding community Clinical Cardiologist or further fellowship training in one of the subspecialties of cardiology.